Luca-Skyline/Luca-Skyline/README.md

 Senior (class of 2025) at Skyline High School in SLC, UT

 - 🔭 I’m currently in the final stretch on getting my IB Diploma and working on programming class projects.
+- 🏫 Committed to Purdue College of Engineering and John Martinson Honors College class of 2029!
+Boiler up!
 - 🌱 I’m currently learning about machine evolution and Conway's Game of Life literature.
 - 💬 Ask me about my favorite jazz music or science fiction novels.
 - 📫 How to reach me: [email](mailto:9608429@graniteschools.org)